-Why is the penny surtax important?
-Broward County is home to 1.9 million residents and welcomes 12.8 million visitors a year.
-More than 64 households move to Broward each day, gas tax revenues used for transit and road projects are flat or declining, and 50 percent of the air pollution in Broward is caused by vehicle emissions.
+Fifty percent of the air pollution in Broward is caused by vehicle emissions, and by 2030, Broward’s 60+ population will increase 48 percent, nearly half in the 75+ age group.
 Our economic vitality depends on our ability to move people, goods and services.
 But Broward County is built-out which physically constrains the ability to accommodate an approximately 235,000 new residents expected by the year 2040, and the desire to enhance the County’s economic base.
-It also physically and financially constrains the ability to increase road capacity through the construction of additional travel lanes for automobiles.
+It also physically and financially limits the ability to increase road capacity through the construction of additional travel lanes for automobiles.

-Broward’s broad 30-year penny surtax plan targets our biggest traffic problems with solutions that will give residents a greater quality of life including:
+Broward’s broad 30-year penny surtax plan targets our biggest traffic problems and is designed to:

 Connecting and integrating multiple technologies is key to creating a “smart” grid and “smart” community.
 The ordinance authorizing the surtax prioritizes projects that create connectivity and demonstrate the ability to reduce congestion.

 Relieve Traffic Congestion